akonneker/blobs/README.md

 To create your own mind, you can start by copying one of the existing minds (e.g., `simple_mind`).
 A mind is a Rust crate that compiles to WASM and exposes a single function, `mind_function`, which is called by the game on each turn.

-The `mind_function` function receives the current state of the blob and its surroundings as input (`MindInput`) and should return an `Action` for the blob to perform.
+The `mind_function` function receives the current state of the blob and its surroundings as input (`MindInput`) and should return a `MindOutput` containing both an action and updated memory for the blob to perform.
 The `blob_interface` crate provides the necessary data structures and serialization functions.

+**Important**: Your mind function must return a `MindOutput` struct that includes both the action and updated memory.
+Memory persists between actions, allowing your mind to maintain state across turns.

 Your `Cargo.toml` should be configured to produce a `cdylib` library type: